nsbgn/handalf/README.md

 ### Right modifier variants

 In general, it doesn't matter whether you press the right or left variant of a modifier, so we choose the left arbitrarily.
-However, pulling up a menu or escaping a virtual machine sometimes involves tapping a specific modifier on the right side, which is accommodated by pressing that modifier in the **Nav/Meta/Fn** layer.
+However, some tasks, like pulling up a menu or escaping a virtual machine sometimes involves tapping a specific modifier on the right side.
+This is accommodated by pressing that modifier in the **Nav/Meta** layer.

 <!--
 You will often need a decimal point while typing numbers, but it is